 Money in Politics

-LWV Minnesota supports the public financing of elections in which candidates must abide by reasonable spending limits.
-LWV Minnesota believes that our campaign finance system shoud combat political corruption.
-LWV Minnesota believes that political corruption includes:
+LWV believes that our campaign finance system shoud combat political corruption.
+We believe that political corruption includes:

 - A candidate or officeholder agrees to vote or work in favor of a donor's interests in exchange for a campaign contribution.